Randi Weingarten: Organizing

 The UFT represents all teachers, paraprofessional school employees, and professionals (such as school nurses, school psychologists, and others) in the New York City schools.
 The UFT saw some membership growth under Weingarten among these workers.

 The UFT also has a registered nurse division which represents roughly 2,800 registered nurses at Lutheran Medical Center, Staten Island University Hospital-South, Jewish Home and Hospital Home Health Agency, and the Visiting Nurse Service of New York.
-The UFT saw more growth in this division, as the Visiting Nurse Service expanded and the union organized non-RN units at the non-profit company.
+The UFT saw more growth in this division, as the Visiting Nurse Service expanded, and the union organized non-RN units at the non-profit company.

-Weingarten's largest organizing victory came when the UFT organized child care providers in New York City.
-The campaign began in 2005, and concluded in 2007.
+Weingarten's largest organizing victory came when the UFT organized childcare providers in New York City.
+The campaign began in 2005 and concluded in 2007.
 The organizing drive—the largest successful union campaign in the city since 1960, when the United Federation of Teachers itself was formed—added 28,000 workers to the union's 113,000 active and 56,000 retired members.

 AFT presidency

 On February 12, 2008, AFT President Edward J. McElroy announced he would retire at the union's regularly scheduled biennial convention in July.
 On July 14, Weingarten was elected to succeed him.
 She is the first openly gay individual to be elected president of a national American labor union.
-In her first year, she fought for resources to keep schools and other public institutions afloat during the ongoing fiscal crises, and started an AFT Innovation Fund to promote and disseminate innovative educational reforms by teachers and their union.

 Views

 School reform

 Weingarten advocates what she describes as a "bottom up" approach to education reform, and says that public officials should welcome the views—and account for the needs—of teachers when working to help schools better serve their students.
 She has, as AFT president, criticized state and federal reforms proposed by her opponents.

 The AFT, during Weingarten's presidency, has focused scrutiny on well-funded third parties that have attempted to influence education policy—with the Walton Foundation, the largest philanthropic donor in the United States, drawing particular scrutiny.
 In a 2015 report co-authored with In the Public Interest, the AFT decried the Walton Foundation's pursuit of what the report termed a "market-based model [that] will lead to ... the eventual elimination of public education altogether, in favor of an across-the-board system of privately operated schools."

-Weingarten was among nineteen arrested in March 2013 while protesting a Philadelphia School Reform Commission meeting on school closures.
+Weingarten was among 19 arrested in March 2013 while protesting a Philadelphia School Reform Commission meeting on school closures.

 Neighborhood public schools, according to Weingarten, can coexist with charter schools—but she opposes initiatives that work to supplant the former with the latter.
 Weingarten sees the role of charters as complementary to, rather than competing with, other schools.

 "Charter schools should be laboratories for innovation and creative ideas that can be scaled up so they can enrich communities," she has said.

 In a 2013 debate in New Haven, Weingarten argued that charter schools pull money from regular school districts.